-The Spanish Flu (1918-1920) was one of the deadliest influenza epidemics in human history with an estimated 50-100 million victims.
-Influenzas often come in waves of which the Spanish flu had four over three years.
+The Spanish Flu was one of the deadliest influenza epidemics in human history with an estimated 50-100 million victims.
+Earth.Org walks you through the four waves of infection that occurred between 1918 and 1920.

 First Wave – early 1918

 The spread of the Spanish Flu has a strong relation to World War I. Some suggest that the conditions of the War aided the spread of the flu, while others argue that the Spanish Flu determined the course of the war.
 The conflict certainly helped the onset of the disease go unnoticed.

 The first reported case is at Camp Funston (a major military camp) in Kansas, United States, from which it spread to other military camps around the US.
 The troops then traveled and brought the flu over the Atlantic Ocean, where it first reached France and the Western Front Countries (Germany, Belgium, Luxembourg and Switzerland).
 It continued to spread from there to Eastern Europe and North Africa.

 Interestingly, the virus reached Japan a month after it entered the Western Front.
 It also spread to Japanese colonies in Taiwan and Korea, then British India, which supplied a lot of personnel to Great Britain during the War.
 Population densities in India helped transmission and turned Bombay (Mumbai) into an epicenter for the Flu.
 Australia later became exposed to the flu when overseas servicemen returned home.

 If you are wondering why this seemingly international event was dubbed the Spanish Flu, this is because most countries attempted to keep news of its spread quiet to avoid mass hysteria.
 Spain was the first country to openly admit the gravity of the situation.